Ogenyi Onazi: International career

 As a 16-year-old, Onazi represented his country at the 2009 FIFA U-17 World Cup, where Nigeria finished runners-up.
 However, he was overlooked for selection at the 2011 FIFA U-20 World Cup two years later, despite participating in the training camps in Portugal and Panama.

 He made his debut for the senior Nigeria national team in an African Cup of Nations qualification match against Liberia.
 His first goal came in his second international match, a 3–1 friendly win over Venezuela in Florida.

 Onazi was called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations.
 He came on as a substitute in Nigeria's first match of the tournament against Burkina Faso, whom they would eventually face again in the final, before going to on to play every minute of all Nigeria's games in the knockout phase, including the final.

 He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup. but missed out of the tournament as he suffered a slight knee knock a few weeks before the competition.

 Onazi was named in Nigeria's final squad for the 2014 FIFA World Cup in Brazil and started in all four games as Nigeria were eliminated by France in the round of 16.
-He was also part of the squad for the 2018 FIFA World Cup in Russia, though he did not figure in any of the team's three matches.
+He was also part of the squad for the 2018 FIFA World Cup in Russia, though he did not feature in any of the team's three matches.
 Onazi was expectedly left out of the national teams provisional squad to AFCON 2019 after failing to fully recover from an Achilles injury suffered in December 2018 while playing for his club in Turkey.